 If the units of the equity mutual fund are withdrawn within 12 months of investment, then they are taxed at 15%, with the addition of cess and surcharge.
 However, if withdrawal is made after 12 months, it becomes a long-term capital gain and hence is taxed at 10%.
 If the gains accrued are less than ₹1 lakh in value, they are exempt from taxation on equity mutual funds.

-As per section 80C of the Income Tax, 1961, investments which are made in Equity-Linked Saving Schemes (ELSS) can be deducted from your taxable income.
+As per section 80C of the Income Tax, 1961, investments that are made in Equity-Linked Saving Schemes (ELSS) can be deducted from your taxable income.
 However, the deduction is capped at ₹1.5 lakh.

 Yes, gains accrued on equity mutual funds that are withdrawn within 12 months of investing i.e. short-term gains, are liable to 15% tax plus cess and surcharge.
 On the other hand, equity mutual fund investments that are withdrawn after 12 months are subject to long-term capital gains tax of 10% plus cess and surcharge.